Records of the New York School of Applied Design for Women

 - Universities and colleges--Alumni and alumnae Subject Source: Fast

 - World's Columbian Exposition (Location of meeting: Chicago, Ill.).
 Date of meeting or treaty signing: (1893 :.)

-- Guide to The New York School of Applied Design for Women Collection
+- Guide to the Records of the New York School of Applied Design for Women

 - Ian Post

 - Language of description